-Conservative mandatory pension funds' performance on an annual basisas well as cumulative basis compared to their respective benchmark and inflation is presented in the graphs below.
+Conservative mandatory pension funds' performance on cumulative basis compared to their respective benchmark and inflation is presented in the graphs below.

-Balanced Mandatory Pension Fund's performance (annual and cumulative) comparing to the respective benchmark is presented in graphs below.
+Balanced Mandatory Pension Fund's cumulative performance comparing to the respective benchmark is presented in the graph below.

-Progressive mandatory pension funds' performance on an annual as well as cumulative basis compared to their respective benchmark is presented in the graphs below.
+Progressive mandatory pension funds' cumulative performance compared to their respective benchmark is presented in the graph below.

 The last group of pension funds with the most volatile investment strategy and the highest share of equity investments (up to 75% of fund portfolio) are the aggressive pension funds.
-Aggressive mandatory pension funds' performance on an annual basis as well as cumulative basis compared to their respective benchmark is presented in the graphs below.
+Aggressive mandatory pension funds' cumulative performance compared to their respective benchmark is presented in the graph below.